Salesforce

 • An older battery may not have the power to start the engine when temperatures fall below freezing.

-• A battery near the end of its life or one that has seen above average use might not have all the energy it needs to start the engine during cold weather.
+• A battery near the end of its life or one that has seen above-average use might not have enough energy to start the engine in cold weather.

 • A fully charged battery will typically display a voltmeter reading of about 12.6 to 12.8 volts.
-If your voltmeter is showing a voltage anywhere between 12.4 and 12.8, that means your battery is in good shape.
+If your voltmeter shows anywhere between 12.4 and 12.8 volts, your battery is in good shape.
 See How can I test if my home standby battery is still good (multimeter test)?

-• For areas where temperatures regularly fall below 32⁰ F a battery warmer is recommended.
+• For areas where temperatures regularly fall below 32 °F, a battery warmer is recommended.

 • If using an AGM-style battery, a battery warmer is not required.